Aprilandi/kamihime-auto-battler/README.md

 👉 [Download K-Bot for Windows](https://github.com/Aprilandi/kamihime-auto-battler/releases/latest)

-- Note: Currently optimized for 1920x1080 with 100% display scaling and game setting NO ZOOM (Zoom in nor Zoom out).
+- Note: Currently optimized for 1920x1080 with 100% display scaling and browser setting NO ZOOM (Zoom in nor Zoom out).
-- If your resolution differs, add matching images under `images/<your-resolution>/` and rebuild using the provided PyInstaller command (or `main.spec`).
+- If your resolution differs, add matching images under `images/<your-resolution>/` and rebuild, follow the steps after `Quick overview (non-technical)`.

+---

+## Quick overview (non-technical)
+- Button `Raid Host` is used for starting raid quests, starting point for this is at `Raid Quests` under `Fire Element` on the `First Page` always even if you did not check any `Fire Raid Quests` always open the `Fire Element First Page`.
+- Button `Farm Raid` is used for auto joining selected raids, starting point for this is at `Raid Boss Available!`.
+- Button `Quest Rush` is used for starting `Main Quest`, starting point this is when the `Magic Jewel` on screen.
+- Button `Epic Quest Rush` is used for starting the `Epic Quest`, starting point for this is the same with `Quest Rush` but for `Epic Quest`.
+- Button `Retry Farm` is used for starting the same quest over and over again until you stop the bot, starting point for this is when the `Retry` button available (after you completed the quest or on the summary of the battle page).
+- Button `Episode Rush` is used for auto completing all of the unread harem episode, starting point for this is in `Episode` where the `Exclamation Mark` exists (turn on filter `Episode Unread` for much faster automation).
+- To stop the bot: press the big `STOP (F7)` button or press F7 on your keyboard.
+- To reset progress counters: press `RESET`.

+---
+## This step is for when you modify the code or you have different resolution and added your own images
+### What you need (prerequisites)
+- Windows machine
+- Python 3.8+ installed and available in your PATH (type `python --version` in PowerShell to check)
+- The `images/` folder in this project must remain in the repository — it contains the screenshot templates the bot uses to find buttons.
+Do not remove it if you expect the bot to work.

+Important: resolution and image templates
+- This bot is designed to work with a 1920x1080 display resolution and Windows display scaling set to 100% (no zoom).
+The image templates in `images/` were captured at 1920x1080 — if your game runs at a different resolution or scaling the template matching will likely fail.
+- If you run the game at a different resoultion, add a new folder named from your resolution under folder `images/`.
+- Retake all screenshots from `images/1920x1080` from your screen with the exact same name and filetype (.PNG), and save it under your resolution folder.
+- After you are done retaking all images from `images/1920x1080` into your own resolution folder `images/<your resolution>`, rebuild the code.

+If you're unsure about Python, follow the step-by-step instructions below.

+---

-## How to build your own (if you want to modify images)
+### How to build your own (if you want to modify or add images)

 1. **Install dependencies**
    ```powershell